apstyle

 5. Include a minimum of three hyperlinks:

-• one hyperlink should take the reader to the original news article (remember – no more than 48 hours old)
+• one hyperlink should take the reader to the original news article (remember – the article must have been published sometime this month)

 • the remaining two hyperlinks should take your reader to outside sources of either related content or content that expands upon your article.